Enrolling at Elsthorpe School

 Click here to download: Elsthorpe School Parent Handbook

-Children may be enrolled to start school from the age of 5 years.
+Children may be enrolled at any time to start school at the age of 5 years old or if you have moved into the area.

 Pre-School visits: If your child is 4 we would love to see you at our Pre-School Mornings.